dwork269-wq/demo/README.md

 ## How It Works

-1. **User Input**: User selects focus area, duration, and mood
+1. **User Input**: User provides disease, symptom, and additional instructions
-2. **AI Generation**: OpenAI creates a personalized meditation script with 3 chapters
+2. **AI Generation**: OpenAI creates a personalized quantum healing meditation script with 3 chapters
-3. **Text Parsing**: Script is parsed into 3 chapters using regex patterns
+3. **Text Parsing**: Script is parsed into 3 chapters using <break> tags
-4. **Speech Synthesis**: Each chapter is converted to speech using ElevenLabs
+4. **Speech Synthesis**: Each chapter is converted to speech using ElevenLabs with specialized tags
-5. **Audio Mixing**: Chapters are combined with 1-minute silence intervals and background music
+5. **Audio Mixing**: Chapters are combined with 1-minute silence breaks and background music
 6. **Delivery**: Final meditation is served to the user

 ## Customization

-### Meditation Focus Areas
-- Stress Relief
-- Sleep Preparation
-- Anxiety Management
-- Mindfulness
-- Self-Compassion
-- Focus & Concentration
-- Emotional Healing
-- Gratitude Practice

-### Duration Options
+### Input Fields
-- 5 minutes
-- 10 minutes
-- 15 minutes
-- 20 minutes
-- 30 minutes
+- **Disease**: Any condition or disease the user wants to address (e.g., anxiety, chronic pain, insomnia)
+- **Symptom**: Specific symptoms the user is experiencing (e.g., racing thoughts, muscle tension, difficulty sleeping)
+- **Additional Instructions**: Any specific preferences or guidance (e.g., focus on breathing, gentle guidance, visualization preferences)

-### Mood Options
+### Meditation Structure
-- Calm & Peaceful
-- Energized & Alert
-- Tired & Drained
-- Anxious & Restless
-- Focused & Determined
-- Emotional & Sensitive
-- Neutral & Balanced
+The app follows a 5-section quantum healing meditation structure:
+1. **Introduction**: Quantum healing topic introduction tied to user inputs
+2. **Settling**: Initial relaxation techniques with <break> tag
+3. **Further Relaxation**: Deeper relaxation with <break> tag
+4. **Visualization**: Healing visualization tied to user's condition
+5. **Conclusion**: Gentle ending of meditation

 ## Security Notes